GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/Libraries/readme.md

 # SidGautamScript Libraries

-This folder has information on the functions and variables, that I packaged with the compiler and runtime environment, as built in libraries.
+This folder contains information on the functions and variables that I packaged with the compiler and runtime environment, which are built-in libraries.

 ## How to import libraries